What a Guardian Ad Litem Does in Estate and Trust Cases

 At any point in a proceeding brought under this title, the court may appoint a guardian ad litem to represent the interest of a minor, an incapacitated, unborn or unascertained person or a person whose identity or address is unknown, if the court determines that representation of the interest otherwise would be inadequate.

-Representing Multiple Interests and Stating the Basis
+Representing Multiple Interests

 If not precluded by conflict of interests, the court may appoint a guardian ad litem to represent several persons or interests.
 In its order appointing the guardian ad litem, the court shall state the basis for the appointment.

-A.R.S. § 14-1408The requirement that the court state the basis for the appointment in its order adds transparency.
-It ensures that the record reflects why the appointment was necessary and whose interests the guardian ad litem is expected to protect.
-For families navigating trust disputes, estate settlements, or guardianship proceedings, a guardian ad litem serves as an independent voice for those who cannot speak for themselves.
+A.R.S. § 14-1408The requirement that the court state the basis for the appointment adds transparency.
+It makes sure the record reflects why the appointment was necessary and whose interests the GAL is expected to protect.